Manufacturing blueprints and a caliper used to document the device history record (DHR) for quality control.

 Compiling this record isn’t just about checking a box for the FDA; it’s about creating a detailed, accurate, and accessible history that confirms the quality and safety of your product from the factory floor to the end user.
 This documentation is your first line of defense during an audit and an essential tool for investigating any customer complaints or non-conformances.
 A complete DHR demonstrates that you have control over your manufacturing processes.
 It should capture everything from the dates of production and the results of quality control tests to the specific labels applied and the final quantity of units shipped out the door.
 Without this comprehensive record, you can’t prove compliance or effectively manage post-market activities.

-Production Dates and Lot Information
+Documenting Production Dates and Lot Numbers

 First and foremost, your DHR must capture the fundamental details of the production run.
 This includes the specific dates of manufacture for the lot or batch.
 You’ll also need to document the quantity of devices produced during that run and, just as importantly, the quantity approved for distribution.
 This information creates a clear timeline and scope for each production cycle.
 Think of it as the “when” and “how many” of your device’s story.
 This data is essential for tracking your device’s lifecycle and is one of the first things an auditor will look for to verify your production history and inventory records.

-Quality Control Checks and Test Results
+Recording Quality Control Checks and Test Results

 This is where you prove that you followed your own recipe—the Device Master Record (DMR).
 The DHR must include all the records of quality control checks performed during production.
 This means documenting acceptance records, test results, inspection data, and any other verification activities that confirm the device meets its specifications.
 It should also include details about the production environment, if relevant, and the primary identification of the equipment used.
 This section provides the objective evidence that your device was built correctly and passed all necessary quality gates before being released for sale, ensuring accountability throughout the manufacturing process.

-Device Labeling and UDI Records
+Managing Device Labeling and UDI Records

 Every DHR must contain the labeling for each production unit.
 This includes copies of the final, approved labels and any package inserts.
 A critical piece of this is the Unique Device Identifier (UDI) or other device identification codes applied to the device.
 The UDI is a unique numeric or alphanumeric code that acts as the device’s fingerprint, allowing it to be tracked throughout its entire distribution and use.
 Having a clear record of the specific labels and UDIs assigned to a batch is non-negotiable for market traceability and is a key component of FDA labeling regulations.

-Unit Quantities and Distribution Details
+Tracking Unit Quantities and Distribution Details

 Finally, the DHR ties everything together by documenting the final counts.
 It must state the total quantity of devices manufactured in the batch and the exact quantity of devices that were distributed into the market.
 This information provides a clear and final tally of the production run, which is crucial for inventory management, reconciliation, and post-market activities.
 In the event of a complaint investigation or a recall, this data allows you to quickly determine how many units from a specific lot are in the field, helping you manage risk and protect public health efficiently.